iankorf/MCB185-2023/unit5_advanced_linux/README.md

 ## Executable Programs ##

 So far, all of your python programs have started with `python3 ...`.
-But most Unix programs don't require you to type `python3` before hand.
+But most Unix programs don't require you to type `python3` beforehand.
 For example, `ls` is just what it is, rather than `python3 ls`.

 In the last homework, you wrote `42dust.py`.
 We're going to make this into an executable called `dust` that you can run from anywhere on your computer, just